stef/libopaque/ruby/README.md

 order: `skU`, `pkU`, `pkS`, `idU`, `idS`.
 Each item in this array must be one of the following constants:

- - opaque_InSecEnv: the value is encrypted in the envelope,
+ - InSecEnv: the value is encrypted in the envelope,
- - opaque_InClrEnv: the value is unencrypted in the envelope,
+ - InClrEnv: the value is unencrypted in the envelope,
- - opaque_NotPackaged: the value is not present in the envelope.
+ - NotPackaged: the value is not present in the envelope.

 Important to note is that the first value for the `skU` cannot be `InClrEnv` since this value is the clients secret key, and thus must